swunnava20/mgade/README.md

     python print_output.py saved_model_path.model

 Code adapted from "Marek Rei and Anders Søgaard.
 Jointly learning to label sentences and tokens.
 AAAI 2019", for binary classification of words and sentences with a single type of attention from the words/entities.

+If you find this code or our work useful, please cite our paper:

+@inproceedings{wunnava2020dual,
+  title={A Dual-Attention Network for Joint Named Entity Recognition and Sentence Classification of Adverse Drug Events}, author={Wunnava, Susmitha and Qin, Xiao and Kakar, Tabassum and Kong, Xiangnan and Rundensteiner, Elke}, booktitle={Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: Findings}, pages={3414--3423}, year={2020}
+}